 The ZIS MUST NOT repack SIF_Response streams if an object is filtered from the SIF_Response stream.
 If a response is empty after the filter has been applied the SIF_Response SHOULD still be delivered.

-If the SIF_Response message is filtered the ZIS MUST implement the QoS implementation for when a SIF_Response packet is dropped by the Zone.
+If the SIF_Response message is filtered, the ZIS MUST implement the QoS implementation for when a SIF_Response packet is dropped by the Zone.

 The implementation of the XPath MAY need to alter the XPath for namespace support.